- Carline Management

 Integrated Health Curriculum

 ORYDS developed an Integrated Health Curriculum to address nutrition, health, and wellness.
 Students are provided with a healthy breakfast, lunch and snack using the MyPlate.gov menu.
 We have partnered with the Providence YMCA in Kansas City, KS to provide weekly differentiated swimming lessons for our students.
 “Kids in the Kitchen” is a program where students learn about nutritional foods and how to prepare healthy foods and snacks.
 Physical fitness activities are crucial to our bodies and overall healthy well being.
-OYYDS provides an array of playground activities and sports for all students to enjoy and participate.
+ORYDS provides an array of playground activities and sports for all students to enjoy and participate.

 Mindfulness Character Education Awareness